thanhson1085/DemoCoin/docs/erc20_token.md

-## Explaining ERC20 ICO Smart Contract
+## ERC20 ICO Smart Contract
-To start writing Smart Contract, we have to init the project with Truffle:
+In this project, we use Truffle to compile and deploy smart contract, so to start writing Smart Contract, we have to init the project with Truffle:
 ```
 truffle init
 ```